 - Seeking different perspectives.
 According to McKinsey, this trait is all about identifying trends, encouraging employees to contribute ideas, and differentiating between important and unimportant ideas.
 In my experience, people who do this well keep an open mind and don’t allow themselves to be stampeded into a decision or stake out a position too early.
 Instead, effective leaders keep their options open, invite different points of view, and avoid confirmation bias.

 - Supporting others.
 This is all about having the emotional intelligence to build trust with people and genuinely care about their well-being.
 Leaders who do this well understand the importance of appreciative feedback, of giving people opportunities to grow, and building relationships on a personal as well as professional level.
 The leaders who do this exceptionally well know how to make people feel safe and inspired to come to work.
 As McKinsey says, they allay unwarranted fears about external threats and prevent the energy of employees from dissipating into internal conflict.

-The workplace is ultimately a place where people make many decisions and choices each day.
+A workplace is ultimately a place where people make many decisions and choices each day.
 As I look at these four traits, I’m struck by their pragmatic quality.
-They align with the type of leader who understands that how decisions are made spells the difference between a workplace that is productive and happy, or one that is miserable.
-McKinsey’s research tells us that focusing on these four traits is key to higher productivity, higher levels of happiness, and ultimately greater success.
+They align with the type of leader who understands how decisions are made spells the difference between a workplace that is productive and happy, or one that is miserable.
+McKinsey’s research tells us leadership styles that focus on these four traits are key to higher productivity, higher levels of happiness, and ultimately greater success.